Code-Institute-Submissions/Tess2019-your_lucky_dog_AugResub/README.md

 * [Stripe](https://stripe.org)
 * [AWS](https://aws.amazon.com) to setup the S3 basket
 * [Gmail](https://google.com)

 Directions
-1. You can save a copy of this repository by clicking the green button Clone or download , then Download Zip button, and after extract the Zip file to your folder.
+1. You can save a copy of this repository by clicking the green button Clone or download in Github, then Download Zip button, and after extract the Zip file to your folder.
 In the terminal window of your local IDE change the directory (CD) to the correct file location (directory that you have just created).

 2. Set up environment variables.
 Note, that this process will be different depending on the IDE you use.
 In this it was done using the following way: